mgalbright/mgalbright.github.io/index.md

 ## Bokeh Examples

-I have made a few easily-modified Bokeh examples which are useful for quickly building and deploying interactive Bokeh websites in python.
+I have made a few easily-modified Bokeh examples which are useful for quickly building and deploying interactive Bokeh websites in python (similar to Shiny in R).
 Check out the git repo [here](https://github.com/mgalbright/Bokeh-examples).

 <!--![Bokeh example: economic data viewer](images/bokeh-econdata.png)-->